emadb/0-deegres/README.md

 TODO
 ---

-- As soon as a new user connects to the server, the connected users should be notified (the online users list should be updated)
 - The current position of the user should be updated to be sure that she is still there
 - When the user become to far she should be removed from the list of online users
 - Add the reply button on every message